-The next Apple Watch will be closer to a smartphone than ever
+Apple Watch 3 to add 4G LTE and three new iPhone models to launch in 2017 – report

 He added that Apple's next iPhone – potentially dubbed the iPhone 8 – would include wireless inductive charging, and that Apple could debut a USB-C/Lightning hybrid charging port as soon as 2018.

+The trio should all be ready in time for Apple's traditional September launch event, with manufacturing set to commence in the coming months.

+For further hints on what to expect from Apple this year, set your times for the company's annual developer conference, WWDC 2017.

-Watch: Apple Watch Series 1 v Apple Watch Series 2
+Watch: Apple Watch Series 1 vs Apple Watch Series 2

 What is the best smartwatch out there?
 Let us know in the comments below.